Every child likes to draw and play with colors. Many children are very talented and only need professional support to improve their natural abilities.

 We believe that real art is the result of talent, education and emotions.
 According to Frederik Ross, the founder of the Art Renewal Center "fine art is a universal language, with a recognizable set of standards, including visual vocabulary and grammar, that communicates across all continents and cultures.
 If a work of art cannot communicate visually—without a verbal description—then it is not successful and therefore not intrinsically valuable".

-We think that real art is tolerant, does not discriminate, and every art which pleases the eyes or ears can be valuable.
-However, if a piece of art needs verbal explanations, is a mix between visual art and story telling, and therefor not real visual art.
+We think that if a piece of art needs verbal explanations, is a mix between visual art and story telling, and therefor not real visual art.
+We also believe that real art is tolerant, does not discriminate, and every art which pleases the eyes or ears can be valuable.

 Between 2012 -2017 over 200 artworks created by our students have been published in international magazines, and more than 80 students received distinctions at international contests.
 Based on our results, we have one of the most successful art programs in North America - see News.